def-gthill/kenpali/kenpali-core.md

 - If both are booleans, they must both be true or both be false.
 - If both are numbers, they must have the same numerical value.
 - If both are strings, they must have the same sequence of Unicode code points.
-- If both are arrays, they must have the same length, and corresponding elements must be equal according to the `equals` function.
+- If both are arrays, they must have the same length, and corresponding elements must be equal according to the `eq` function.
-- If both are objects, they must have the same property names, and corresponding property values must be equal according to the `equals` function.
+- If both are objects, they must have the same property names, and corresponding property values must be equal according to the `eq` function.
 The order in which the properties are written does not affect equality.
 - Otherwise, they must be aliases referring to the same data in memory.

 Ordering comparisons work on booleans, numbers, strings, and arrays, as follows: